rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_template_create_report_type.rst

         :param confirm: weather to confirm, when this object is called as function, before setting all up
         '''

-Templater is callable.
-The user has to choose which optional specific arguments \*args and \*\*kwargs to be passed to the object `__call__` method (most likely, from the command line).
+The arguments of the `__init__` method are passed from the command line (see next 'Step' section for details).
+In principle, a Templater does not overwrite any destination/output directory unless `update_config_only` is specified.
+This is to prevent loosing |rst| data.
+A Templater has a `__call__` method and will be called from the command line with whatever user-defined argument(s) implemented in the next Stp section (see below).
-Then, the followinf three methods need to be overridden:
+In order to setup an write to the output directory, the `__call__` function calls in turn three abstract methods which need to be subclassed:

 .. code-block:: python